 - Make sure the plunger has a good seal with the toilet opening.
 You may need to adjust the angle away from vertical to get the best seal on some low-flow toilets.

 - Start with some gentle pumps of the plunger.
-It’s important to work water back, and thus the clog, back and forth to dislodge it.
+It’s important to work water, and thus the clog, back and forth to dislodge it.
 You can slowly increase the force as necessary to dislodge the clog.

 Cleaning a plunger